antixenoinitiative/axiwiki/weapons.md

 ## **Weapon Options**
 The currently best available weapons are the Remote Release Flak Launcher, Guardian Gauss Cannon, Modified Guardian Shard Cannon, and Modified Guardian Plasma Charger.
+For those who do not have guardian tech unlocked, the gimballed enhanced AX Multicannons are the best option, but these are only viable for Cyclops and scouts.

 ## Remote Release Flak Launcher